amuhak/Macro/Unit 3/Aggregate Demand.md

 If people think that their future income will decrease or that inflation will decrease (it will be cheaper to buy later) they will spend less now.
 ### Consumer Indebtedness
 If people have spent a lot in the past and are in debt they are going to spend less now.
 This will shift the curve to the left.
+### Taxes
+If taxes increase the people have less money and will then spend less.
+AD shifts to the left
+### Interest Rate
+When interest rates increase AD decreases
+## Investment Spending
+### Interest Rates
+Increase in interest rates will decrease AD (Business will buy  less capital goods).
+### Profit Expectations on Investment Projects
+If the business foresee profits  for investment they will increase demand for capital goods.
+This will shift  the AD curve.
+### Business Taxes
+Increase business taxes will lead to a decrease in  investment spending and the AD curve will shift to left.
+### Technology
+New technology increases investment spending.
+### Amount of Excess Capacity
+If they are not using the capital they have they will not purchase new capital.